6 Most dangerous online games for children, apps and smart toys you must avoid!

 But are all these online games, apps and smart toys for children and youths really all that innocent?

-Here’s a list of the top six dangerous children’s games and toys you should definitely be crossing off the list and keeping far away from your precious kids!
+Here’s a list of the top six dangerous online games for children and toys you should definitely be crossing off the list and keeping far away from your precious kids!

 What is it?: This online gaming platform is popular with kids, teens and even adults, which allows users to interact with one another in this virtual world, play games and also engage in role play.